Have your kids started their countdown for the last day of school yet?

 For all the items that you couldn't salvage, make a few decisions:

-- If the item is incomplete, such as stray crayons or markers, you can keep them for home use or find out if the art teacher at school would like extra items like these.
+If the item is incomplete, such as stray crayons or markers, you can keep them for home use or find out if the art teacher at school would like/use these extra items.

 Check to see if your child will need any of their work (for example, math courses will sometimes tell you to save your previous years' items), then put those papers in your 'back-to-school' bag.